Starting a small business in Hawaii? Here’s what to know about the basics of business types, registration, GE Tax, keeping books, and income taxes.

 Back to the tax ID and business registration.
 If you organized your business as a corporation, partnership, or single member LLC, use the tax number of your business (FEIN) for the state registration forms – not your social security number.
 In most cases, you would only use your social security number on these forms if you are starting a simple sole proprietorship with no underlying LLC.

 As a disclaimer, please consult with a professional if you are not sure how to fill out the form.
 The advice given on this website is very general and may not be correct for your specific situation.

 Hawaii General Excise Tax

-Hawaii imposes a 4% (4.5% on Oahu) tax on all of your gross income (your gross proceeds, before expenses).
+Hawaii imposes a General Excise Tax on all of your gross income (your gross proceeds, before expenses).
 This is separate to income tax.
 Part of setting up your small business is obtaining a GE Tax License.